 On 16 February 2016, the regulation on electronic logging devices became law.
 The deadline for the ELDs to comply was 18 December 2017.

-However, for vehicles fitted with AORBDs, the units should either be replaced or modified by 16 December 2019 to satisfy the ELD requirements.
+However, for vehicles fitted with AORBDs, the units must either be replaced or modified before 16 December 2019 to satisfy the ELD requirements.

 FMCSA Delays Procedure for Service Hours (HOS)

-In 2018, as the deadline for ELD implementation is approaching, the FMCSA suggests changes to the law and has recently announced a eld mandate delay news in the revised HOS rules.
+In 2018, as the deadline for ELD implementation was approaching, the FMCSA suggests changes to the law and has announced a eld mandate delay news in the revised HOS rules.

 A representative of the FMCSA stated: “The proposed rule of the FMCSA on amendments to the hours-of-service (HOS) regulations are still being reviewed by the Management and Budget Office (OMB).